-This topic provides an overview of security features in Prism.
-We will focus on two areas:
+This topic provides an overview of two key security-related features in Prism:

 - Role-based access control via permissions